Install

 • publish

-3. Start a new import job from the WooCommerce API URL
+3. Start a new Import job from the WordPress API URL

 Now that we have the URL constructed, we can go into the Matrixify app.
 In the Import section you can paste your URL and press the “Upload from URL” button.